Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 -   Complicated 15 Influence

-The Storyteller decides there are 3 Key Issues preventing the Trade-Prince from funding the caravan:
+> The Storyteller decides there are 3 Key Issues preventing the Trade-Prince from funding the caravan:
+>

-1\.
-Needing a return on investment.
+> 1. Needing a return on investment.
 (Simple).
 Understandably, the Trade-Prince will need to be convinced it is worth his while to dedicate so many resources to this goal.
 This Key Issue can be easily guessed, so is revealed on Encounter start.

-2\.
-Antagonistic Sycophants (Simple).
+> 2. Antagonistic Sycophants (Simple).
 The Trade-Prince has surrounded himself with sycophants, who deeply despise any perceived change to their position.
 The Party must silence their influence.
+>

-3\.
-Fear of the Immaculate Order (Average) (Hidden).
+> 3. Fear of the Immaculate Order (Average) (Hidden).
 Through the party’s past actions, the Trade-Prince has secretly caught on that they are Anathema.
-He does not personally care, but he will need a way to make sure that the Immaculate Order will not find out about this deal--or at least be convinced of this fact.
+He does not personally care, but he will need a way to make sure that the Immaculate Order will not find out about this deal—or at least be convinced of this fact.

 ### Gathering Influence